 In 1847, the three largest groups of Mormon pioneers entered the Salt Lake Valley.
-One hundred years later, on July 24, my people took a commemorative “Pioneer Trek”—this time with automobiles decorated with oxen-shaped cutouts and canvas wagon covers—and drove together for eight days, from Nauvoo, Illinois, to Salt Lake City, Utah.
+A hundred years later, on July 24, my people took a commemorative “Pioneer Trek”—this time with automobiles decorated with oxen-shaped cutouts and canvas wagon covers—and drove together for eight days, from Nauvoo, Illinois, to Salt Lake City, Utah.
 It was symbolic, a centennial celebration.
 But in the decades since, we haven’t stopped trekking.
 To commemorate the sesquicentennial in 1997, a caravan of six hundred walkers and handcarts spent three months on the trail.
-As I was becoming a teenager then, a cottage industry emerged of people who made pioneer costumes and handcarts, and every Mormon kid was coming back in tears about how they’d never felt closer to God than when they were lost in the woods.
+As I embarked on my adolescent years, a cottage industry emerged of people who made pioneer costumes and handcarts, and every Mormon kid was coming back in tears about how they’d never felt closer to God than when they were lost in the woods.
+How could I resist the temptation?

 As we walked and sang hymns, we did become closer: I was a big brother on the trail even if, until I was seventeen, I was nobody’s brother in real life.
 There was nothing more powerful than being sixteen and trusted to use your body for work.
 For thirty miles I pulled the handcart alone, while the younger boys and girls encircled me, chanting the song maniacally like a coven around a fire.
 A handcart has two wooden wheels, a long handle, and a rope to loop around one shoulder.
 The man-child has to lean into the full weight of every other camper’s gear, pulling toward the Promised Land (an arbitrary point in the desert, true to history).
 Our caravans’ “provisions” were just the heavy mounds of North Face bags full of acne creams and hair gels and body sprays.
 When we stopped to camp, we found our friends from other wagons, or made fires outside the view of the adult leaders.
 We discretely ripped our old-timey threads, in desperate attempts at sexiness; we laughed and pushed our bodies closer together without touching.